Advanta

 Monday Girl

-A professional networking community focused on leadership development for women and non-binary professionals.
+A networking community for women and non-binary professionals, though membership fees and exclusivity limit accessibility.

 Goodwall